 If there's one thing that I think most all of us could agree with Petrow on wholeheartedly, it's the fact that many men, and especially young men and boys, can be just plain shy or too embarrassed to talk about potential issues with their bodies when they notice them.
 In Petrow's article, he shared the story of one of his own doctors, who developed a case of hemorrhoids.
 Even his doctor was embarrassed, and delayed getting it checked out.
 Samadi would agree with the reluctance of men to go see doctors as well, and says it's not men but rather women who end up being the ones who finally get men into his office.
 "If you want a job done right, you give it to a woman,” said Samadi in a Forbes article.
 "Women are the most proactive healthcare champions in the family and are the driving force in men’s health.
 Time and again, it’s women who make the final push for their husbands, fathers, and brothers to come see me.”
 But we're talking about cancer screenings here, not hemorrhoids.
 The consequences of not getting to the doctor on time for what could potentially be cancer can be deadly.

-In a call for comments on this topic on the Testicular Cancer Awareness Foundation Facebook Page, there were no shortage of comments from those who had lost loved ones, or those whose quality of life had been impacted.
+In a call for comments on this topic on a testicular cancer support group, there were no shortage of comments from those who had lost loved ones, or those whose quality of life had been impacted.
 If only they could have picked up on the cancer sooner with either more awareness about the disease or with self-exams, maybe their loved ones might still be here, or their quality of life might not have suffered as much.
 In one post, Melia Elliot shared the tragic story of her son, Ben.
 As Ben grew into puberty he had noticed that one testicle grew larger than the other.
 Ben 'Googled' that this could be normal, and then never said a word to anybody.
 When other symptoms started to appear, a sign of very advanced stage testicular cancer, he was unfortunately misdiagnosed for nearly two months by doctors in their hometown of Joplin, MO, even after an ER visit and two follow-ups.
 It wasn't until Ben became paralyzed from the chest down that doctors finally realized that he had testicular cancer!
 Not trusting the doctors in Joplin to care for her son, she got Ben up to Kansas City where Peter Van Veldhuizen, who is a Professor of Internal Medicine and Director of the Hematology/Oncology Division at The University of Kansas Medical Center, started Ben on BEPx4 chemotherapy for advanced stage disease.

 It turns out that I had conversed with Melia personally during this time via one of the Testicular Cancer support forums on the web.
 It sounded like the BEPx4 might not have been working, and I recommended that she get her son under Einhorn's care at Indiana University STAT.
 Ben's case sounded so dire that I insisted that she call Einhorn's office that day, and that it couldn't even wait until tomorrow.
 Too many mistakes had already been made prior to Ben's diagnosis, and too much time had already been lost.
 She made the call to Einhorn's office immediately, and Ben was rushed to get started on high-dose chemotherapy with stem-cell transplant under Van Veldhuizen's care and with Einhorn's guidance.
 Melia stated to me in a comment that the quality of care between Van Veldhuizen and Einhorn was exemplary, but it was just too late.
 Ben fought a hard and courageous battle, but died tragically 10 months from his diagnosis.